William Low: Modernisation and growth

-The takeover
+Takeover by Tesco

 The takeover battle for William Low started on 14 July 1994, when Tesco announced its formal bid of £154 million for the company to dramatically improve its Scottish portfolio and an assurance it would not cherry pick the best stores.
 Two weeks later, J Sainsbury launched a counter-bid of £210 million, with chairman David Sainsbury stating:

 Sainsbury was in the strongest position to unlock the potential of Low's stores.
 'Our offer provides a fair price to Wm Low's investors and if accepted will provide a good return on investment to our shareholders.

 Sainsbury was keen to gain a stronger foothold in Scotland, having only three stores in Scotland at the time of the bid.
 Tesco, at the time, had 7.1% of the Scottish grocery market, while Sainsbury's had 4.9%, against Low's 6.6%.
 Analysis at the time predicted that the cost, although fourteen times what Low's earnings were, would be the same as building 25 new stores.
 Analysts reported that Sainsbury's were interested in Low's seventeen larger stores and its distribution centres, with Sainsbury's suggesting they had received bids for some of the smaller stores.

 The Argyll Group, owners of Safeway and Scotland's biggest grocery retailer, announced in July 1994 that it would not be making a bid for Wm Low.
 Tesco reacted with an improved offer of £247 million and Sainsbury's withdrew from the battle, with David Sainsbury stating: